LifeBogger presents the Full Story of a Chelsea Legend who is best known by the Nickname; “JT“.

 This sad event happened nearly a year after John Terry’s mother Sue was caught shoplifting (Story Below).

-MOTHER: John Terry’s mother Sue Terry, 50, and mother-in-law, Sue Poole, 54, were arrested and cautioned after being caught with £800 of clothes and groceries from Tesco and Marks & Spencer.
+John Terry’s mother Sue Terry, 50, and mother-in-law, Sue Poole, 54, was arrested and cautioned after being caught with £800 of clothes and groceries from Tesco and Marks & Spencer.
 His mother is the one pictured right in the photo below.

 Among the items were said to be girls’ flip flops, leggings, casual shirts, men’s and ladies’ watches, a green tracksuit, groceries, sweets and pet food.